fullstack-storyteller/Practice/WebAPI/3-web-api-and-ajax-calls.md

 ```

-## how to use JSONP in our program, i.e. the client
+## How to use JSONP in our program, i.e. the client

 1. we will need another package to work with JSONP
 2. Open the Package Manager Console in Visual Studio Code: Tools->Nuget packet Manager->Package Manager Console
 3. Run the command `Install-package WebApiContrib.Formatting.Jsonp`
-4. Make sure to register this jsonp formatter in register method of the api in WebApiConfig.cs
+4. Make sure to register this jsonp formatter in `Register` method of the api in `WebApiConfig.cs`
    ![injecting jasonp formatter](./images/3.PNG)
 5. While making api call, now the server will return a jsonp formatter data. call the ajax method accordingly:
    ![calling ajax using jsonp](./images/4.PNG)